• Skip to main content

 Jump to Recipe

-loaf of pumpkin banana bread with chocolate chips and slice removed.
+Tall stack of pumpkin bread slices with chocolate chips baked in.

 Bananas – Make sure your bananas are nice and ripe before mashing them and adding them to the batter.
 Unripe bananas will not produce a moist and perfectly baked bread.

-Pumpkin puree – You can purchase a can of pumpkin puree for this recipe.
-Or consider making your own pumpkin puree in your Instant Pot.
+Pumpkin puree – This is not the same as canned pumpkin pie filling.
+You can purchase a can of pumpkin puree for this recipe.
+Or consider making homemade pumpkin puree in your Instant Pot.

-Pumpkin pie spice – If you don’t have pumpkin pie spice mixture on hand, you can combine 2 tbsp cinnamon, 1 1/2 tsp ground ginger and 1 tsp allspice, cloves and nutmeg.
+Pumpkin pie spice – If you don’t have pumpkin pie spice mixture on hand, you can combine 2 tbsp ground cinnamon, 1 1/2 tsp ground ginger and 1 tsp each allspice, cloves, and nutmeg.

 Step 1

-Preheat oven to 350 degrees F. Coat a 9×5 loaf pan with cooking spray and set aside.
-Using a stand mixer fitted with the paddle attachment (or a large mixing bowl with a hand mixer), combine the butter, brown sugar, eggs and vanilla extract and beat until combined.
+Preheat the oven to 350 degrees F. Coat a 9×5 loaf pan with cooking spray and set prepared pan aside.

 Step 2